6 Benefits of Learning Calligraphy and Handwriting

 1) It is Meditative and relaxing

 Whenever I teach my pointed pen calligraphy workshops, someone usually mentions that it is very therapeutic or relaxing.
 That’s because when you are only focused on creating one stroke at a time, each stroke slows down your breathing, and relaxes your body.
 And as you keep writing, your mind starts to forget about your problems, thus making it a great activity for meditation and relieving tension.
+Read more about 3 ways you can practice mindfulness.

 2) It helps develops fine motor skills and memory retention